isomerpages/mccy-cpro/_resources/updates-on-covid-19-for-religious-activities.md

 title: Updates on Covid-19 for Religious Activities
 permalink: /resources/Advisories/
 ---
+### COVID-19 Vaccination Our Primary Defence in Living with COVID-19 issued on 10 October 2022

+* Click [here] (/files/VaccinationOurPrimaryDefenceinLivingWithCovid1910Oct2022.pdf) for PDF.

 ### COVID-19 Emerging Safer and Stronger Together for Religious Activities issued on 25 August 2022

 * Click [here](/files/EmergingSaferandStrongerTogetherforReligiousActivities25Aug2022.pdf) for PDF.